soemre/draggable_menu/README.md

 ---

 ## Using Custom UI
-Create your own Draggable Menu UIs using the `customUi` parameter of the `DraggableMenu`.
-The `customUi` parameter allows you to override the `DraggableMenu`'s Classic Ui.
+Create your own Draggable Menu UIs using the `ui` parameter of the `DraggableMenu`.
+The `ui` parameter allows you to override the `DraggableMenu`'s Classic Ui.

 First, create a class that extends the `CustomDraggableMenu` class and override its `buildUi` method.
-After that, pass it to the `customUi` parameter.
+After that, pass it to the `ui` parameter.

 ```dart
 class YourDraggableMenuUi extends CustomDraggableMenu {